-The most common cyber threats and attacks experienced today are delivered via email phishing or exploitation of already known vulnerabilities on servers or user devices such as desktops, laptops, smart devices and tablets.
-Many of these threats are indiscriminate but some are more targeted towards businesses.
+The most common cyber threats and attacks are delivered via email phishing or exploitation of already known vulnerabilities on servers or user devices such as desktops, laptops, smart devices and tablets.
+Many of these threats are indiscriminate but some are targeted towards businesses.

-Without proper security measures in place, every piece of data we generate, whether intentionally or passively, could be open for misuse such as identity theft, financial gain, and potentially even damaging to our health.
-Implementing security will continue to be critical for controlling how data is used.
+Without proper security measures in place, every piece of data we generate, whether intentionally or passively, could be misused.
+That's why implementing security is critical for controlling how data is used.

-Based on the NCSC Incident trend report 2018 - 2019 the top 5 cyber incidents affecting UK Organisations are:
+Based on the NCSC Incident trend report 2018 - 2019 the top five cyber incidents affecting UK organisations are:

 1. Email compromise

-Email compromise or (Business Email Compromise (BEC) for organisations) is when an email account has been compromised and an attacker is impersonating you to scam others in your contact list.
-The attacker wants to gain their trust to exploit them for money or data or to get someone to download malware.
+Email compromise or business email compromise is when an email account has been compromised and an attacker is impersonating you to scam others in your contact list.
+The attacker seeks to gain the trust of your contacts to exploit them for money or data or to get them to download malware.

 2. Phishing attacks

-Phishing is when attackers attempt to trick users into doing 'the wrong thing', such as clicking a bad link that will download malware, or direct them to a dodgy website.
-The term 'phishing' is mainly used to describe attacks that arrive by email.
+Phishing is when attackers attempt to trick users into doing 'the wrong thing', such as clicking a bad link that will download malware, or direct them to an unsafe website.
+The term phishing is mainly used to describe attacks that arrive by email.
 Phishing emails can reach millions of users directly, and hide amongst the huge number of benign emails that busy users receive.